 On Ugadi day, people wake up early in the morning and take a head bath after which they decorate the entrance of their houses with fresh mango leaves.
 The significance of tying mango leaves relates to a legend.
 It is said that Kartik (or Subramanya or Kumara Swamy) and Ganesha, the two sons of Lord Siva and Parvathi were very fond of mangoes.
 As the legend goes Kartik exhorted people to tie green mango leaves to the doorway signifying a good crop and general well-being.

 With the coming of Ugadi, the naturally perfumed jasmines (mallepulu) spread a sweet fragrance which is perhaps unmatched by any other in nature’s own creation!
 While large garlands of jasmine are offered to Gods in homes and temples, jasmine flowers woven in clusters adorn the braids of women.
 Ugadi is thus a festival of many shades.
 It ushers in the New Year, brings a rich bounce of flora and fills the hearts of people with joy and contentment!

-It is a season for raw mangoes spreading its aroma in the air and the fully blossomed neem tree that makes the air healthy.
+It is a season for raw mangoes spreading its aroma in the air and the neem trees are in full blossom making the air healthy.
 Also, jaggery made with fresh crop of sugarcane adds a renewed flavour to the typical dishes associated with Ugadi.

 As with most Indian holidays, preparation of special foods is also important.
 Apart from Ugadi pachadi, in Andhra Pradesh, eatables such as Pulihora, Bobbatlu and preparations made with raw mango like maidikaya pulihora go well with the occasion.
-In Karnataka too, similar preparations are made but called Puliogure and Holige.
+In Karnataka too, you can find similar preparations like Puliogare and Holige.
 The Maharashtrians make Puran Poli or sweet Rotis.